 It is important that as soon as a person passes away, the inheritance procedures are started through an attorney.
 In this way, problems, taxes or penalties from the government will be avoided.
 In addition, you can ensure the continuity of the assets to which you are entitled.
 It is important to note that inheritance transfers are not automatic, so if the heirs do nothing, the properties remain stagnant.

 For more information, you can also go to our link on Transfer of Inheritance.
 At Abogado Notario Online we concentrate on inheritance proceedings.
 It should be noted that, due to the high costs and excessive duration, we do not attend cases where there is pending litigation.
-To request an evaluation of your case, please fill out the form below.
+To request a free evaluation of your case, please fill out the form below.